 Cardiovascular disease comes with an elevated risk of falls, but clinicians likely underestimate the prevalence and risk in this population, according to a new consensus statement from the American Heart Association.

-Data analyses show a 40% to 60% risk of falling among adults with cardiovascular disease.
+Data analyses show a 40% to 60% odds of falling among adults with cardiovascular disease.
 There is a long list of possible factors that contribute to these risks, the authors found.
 They include fall-associated medications, orthostatic hypotension (which can cause dizziness upon standing), abnormal gait and balance, and physical frailty.

 To help patients remain safe, clinicians should conduct a careful review of medications to identify those that increase fall risk, address cardiovascular risk factors for falls such as arrhythmias and structural heart disease, and offer referrals to physical and occupational therapists and other providers who can “act on other identified fall risks,” they concluded.